 🌈 Big Feelings, Little Bodies: How Everyday Play Builds Emotional Regulation in Toddlers

-If you’re parenting a toddler, you already know this truth: emotions can arrive loud, fast, and completely out of nowhere.
+If you’re parenting a toddler, you already know this: emotions can arrive loud, fast, and completely out of nowhere.
 One minute it’s giggles, the next it’s tears over the wrong-coloured spoon.

-Here’s the encouraging part: emotional regulation is a skill that can be learned.
-It’s not something children are born with; it’s something they grow into through relationships, routines, and playful moments.
+Here’s the good part: emotional regulation is a skill that can be learned.
+It’s not something kids are born with.
+They grow into it through relationships, routines, and playful moments.

-And the best news?
-You don’t need fancy programs or special tools to help your child build these skills.
-You just need presence, patience, and play.
+And you don’t need fancy programs or special tools to help.
+You need presence, patience, and play.

 Emotional regulation is a child’s ability to manage their feelings, calm themselves, and respond to challenges in socially appropriate ways.
-This skill lays the foundation for:
+This skill lays the foundation for coping with stress, handling friendships, developing focus and resilience, and reducing meltdowns and power struggles.

-According to the Center on the Developing Child at Harvard, co-regulation—the process of a caring adult helping a child manage emotional experiences—is the starting point.
+According to the Center on the Developing Child at Harvard, co-regulation (a caring adult helping a child manage emotional experiences) is where it starts.

 Read more about co-regulation here â€ș

-In the toddler years, your child relies entirely on you to navigate big feelings.
-Through modeling, sensory play, and consistent emotional language, you’re helping them build a powerful internal toolkit that will support them for years to come.
+In the toddler years, your child relies entirely on you to work through big feelings.
+Through modelling, sensory play, and consistent emotional language, you’re helping them build the internal skills that will support them for years to come.

-Play isn’t just fun—it’s your child’s first language.
-And it’s one of the most powerful tools for helping them process emotions and build emotional intelligence.
+Play isn’t just fun.
+It’s your child’s first language, and one of the most powerful tools for helping them process emotions and build emotional intelligence.

 Here are some simple, evidence-based play ideas that support emotional regulation:

-When toddlers act out real-life situations—whether it’s comforting a baby doll or pretending a toy animal is sad—they’re learning to recognize emotions in themselves and others.
+When toddlers act out real-life situations, whether it’s comforting a baby doll or pretending a toy animal is sad, they’re learning to recognise emotions in themselves and others.

 Try: